MediaArea/MediaConch/StyleGuide.md

 The project’s necessary PreForma website, including centralized links to all open source materials and community outreach, will be considered as the official deliverable for the entire project.
 The associated and required documentation, tools and instructional feedback will also be provided and accessible on the PreForma project website as well as the open source platform.

-The Conformance Checker will also fulfill the requirement of being deployed within the direct infrastructure to facilitate evaluation and use within the PCP system.
+The implementation checker will also fulfill the requirement of being deployed within the direct infrastructure to facilitate evaluation and use within the PCP system.

-For stand-alone users or smaller institutions, the Conformance Checker will be fitted with the capability to be packaged, downloaded and run as an executable on machine’s running any form of a standard operating system (MS Windows 7, Mac OSX, and Linux).
+For stand-alone users or smaller institutions, the implementation checker will be fitted with the capability to be packaged, downloaded and run as an executable on machine’s running any form of a standard operating system (MS Windows 7, Mac OSX, and Linux).

-The Conformance Checker will be developed to deploy within different network-based solutions and environments (including dedicated servers and cloud solutions) hosting the memory institutions’ digital repositories.
+The implementation checker will be developed to deploy within different network-based solutions and environments (including dedicated servers and cloud solutions) hosting the memory institutions’ digital repositories.

-Via written API integration, the Conformance Checker will also be able to properly function when plugged into various legacy systems.
+Via written API integration, the implementation checker will also be able to properly function when plugged into various legacy systems.

 ### APIs

-Via APIs, the developed and deployed Conformance Checker will be designed to interface and integrate with other software systems.
+Via APIs, the developed and deployed implementation checker will be designed to interface and integrate with other software systems.
 Programming tools and software standards and practices will be upheld in order to allow for a potential software-to-software interface.
 A long-term sustainable usage and presence within the open source community will be further enhanced via correct implementation of this successful API integration.

 The outcome of the ability to interface with other software systems is that the software and technical documentation will have ongoing support and integration within the individual workflows of the memory institutions’ preservation plans.